zartata/BLRP/README.txt

                              sets r-value to number of replacements; sets variables

-These are actually full regular exprestions and can be used in other ways.
+These are actually full regular expressions and can be used in other ways.
 Modifiers are supported.
 Currently, forward slash (/) in pattern or text is not supported.